Appeals for denial of reinstatement into a program

 Any administrator or supervisor, including a department chair, associate dean or other administrator, who receives a student’s complaint about prohibited harassment or discrimination must notify the Equal Opportunity and Compliance Office within five (5) calendar days of receiving the complaint.
 If a student raises a claim of prohibited harassment or discrimination during an academic appeal, an investigation of the student’s claim must be performed under the direction of the Equal Opportunity and Compliance Office.
 The school or department must await the results of the harassment or discrimination investigation before deciding the student’s academic appeal.

 The committee is comprised of three faculty members, and the Assistant Dean for Student Affairs serves as Ex Officio on the committee.
-The three faculty members are appointed by the Associate Dean for Academic Affairs to serve two-year terms.
+The three faculty members are nominated by the Area Chair of their academic program to serve two-year terms.
 Faculty membership must include at least one faculty from a graduate program, at least one from an undergraduate program, and there must be representation from at least School’s three program areas.

 Ex Officio Responsibilities